-In respect of the Tørdal property, the technical information has been reviewed by Willem Duyvesteyn, a Qualified Person as defined by National Instrument 43-101.
+Technical information in this MD&A has been reviewed by Willem Duyvesteyn, a Qualified Person as defined by National Instrument 43-101.
 Mr. Duyvesteyn is employed by EMC Metals.

-Operating results - Revenues and Expenses
+Operating results-Revenues and Expenses

 The Company continued its tight cost management at the Springer facility.
 The Company has continued to fulfill its commitments in respect of the Nyngan Joint Venture with Jervois Mining Limited, with most of the development expenditure in the quarter on this project.